Matt Gilks: International career

-On 22 August 2010 the Scottish FA confirmed that manager Craig Levein was considering Gilks for a call-up to the Scotland national squad for their upcoming UEFA Euro 2012 qualifiers against Lithuania and Liechtenstein.
+On 22 August 2010, the Scottish FA confirmed that manager Craig Levein was considering Gilks for a call-up to the Scotland national squad for their upcoming UEFA Euro 2012 qualifiers against Lithuania and Liechtenstein.
 Gilks qualifies to play for Scotland through his Scottish grandmother.
 Levein said of Gilks: "He is one we became aware of a while ago and have kept track of his progress.
 Obviously he was a key figure in Blackpool's promotion to the Barclays Premier League and while I will not name my squad until tomorrow, he is one I think we need to take a closer look at.
 He comes highly recommended, is playing regularly for his club and the next logical step is for our goalkeeping coach to work closely with him."

 Two days later he was selected in the Scotland squad, joining fellow Blackpool player Charlie Adam.
 On his call up Gilks said: "My grandmother was Scottish and they've traced the roots back and checked it.
 I'm eligible and it's great to be in the squad.
 Everybody knows that I am English but England doesn't come knocking on the door of Blackpool Football Club and I think that's a problem.
 They look at the bigger clubs.
 To be honest it was nice of Scotland to come and have a look at me and find out about me."

 In November 2010, Gilks had to withdraw from the Scotland squad through injury.
 He again withdrew on 10 August 2011, hours before kick-off in a friendly against Denmark, with an ankle injury.
-On 15 August 2012 he made his debut for Scotland as a first-half substitute in a friendly against Australia.
+On 15 August 2012, he made his debut for Scotland as a first-half substitute in a friendly against Australia.

 Coaching career

 On 6 August 2020, Gilks signed for Bolton Wanderers as a player-goalkeeping coach.
-On 10 January 2022, Gilks retired as a player to focus on being the full time goalkeeping coach.
+On 22 January 2025, manager Ian Evatt left by mutual consent — with Gilks leaving his role as well.

+In February 2025, Gilks joined Barnsley as goalkeeping coach.
+He departed the club at the end of the 2024–25 season.